Chase Sapphire Reserve®

 • You want a card with no foreign transaction fees

-The Chase Sapphire Reserve® is the go-to travel card when it comes to points.
-The reason for the card’s popularity is the extraordinary redemption value it offers – although the lounge access and travel credits don’t hurt either.
+The Chase Sapphire Reserve® is the go-to travel card for points.
+The card’s popularity is due to its extraordinary redemption value – although the lounge access and travel credits don’t hurt either.

-The Sapphire Reserve Card comes with a signup bonus worth $1,200 toward travel when you redeem through Chase Ultimate Rewards.
-That bonus equates to 60,000 Ultimate Rewards points after making $4,000 in purchases in the first three months.
+The Sapphire Reserve Card comes with a signup bonus of 60,000 Ultimate Rewards points after making $4,000 in purchases in the first three months.
+That welcome offer has a cash value of $900 toward travel when you redeem through Chase Ultimate Rewards.

-This $900 bonus is one of the most lucrative introductory offers in the travel credit card space.
-It is due to the enhanced redemption rates that come with the Sapphire Reserve.
+This $900 bonus is one of the most lucrative introductory offers in the travel credit card space and can quickly help you reclaim the card’s steep $550 annual fee (plus $75 for each authorized user).

 Earn Triple Points on Travel and Dining